Cannibalism in Oceania: New Zealand

-In addition to eating the bodies of enemies slain in battle, one way in which an injury could be avenged was by digging up a corpse belonging to the offender's group and eating it.
-Stafford in his history of the Te Arawa tribe describes how the Ngati Whakaue chief Manawa revenged the killing, by some Ngati Raukawa tribesmen, of people who had been staying with him as guests.
-Manawa went to a Ngati Rau burial ground and dug up the corpse of a man who he knew had been recently buried there; he took the body home, cooked and ate it.
-Afterwards, Stafford writes he made the bones into "utensils".
+Bowden added that, "in addition to eating the bodies of enemies slain in battle", injuries "could be avenged ... by digging up a corpse belonging to the offender's group and eating it."
+He described a case where a newly buried member of an enemy group was exhumed, cooked, and eaten, while the bones were made into "utensils".

 Marquesas Islands

 The dense population of the Marquesas Islands, in what is now French Polynesia, was concentrated in narrow valleys, and consisted of warring tribes, who sometimes practised cannibalism on their enemies.
 Human flesh was called "long pig".
 Rubinstein writes:

 It was considered a great triumph among the Marquesans to eat the body of a dead man.
 They treated their captives with great cruelty.
 They broke their legs to prevent them from attempting to escape before being eaten, but kept them alive so that they could brood over their impending fate ...
 With this tribe, as with many others, the bodies of women were in great demand.

+When a feast was held, the victims chosen for consumption where "spitted on long poles that entered between their legs and emerged from their mouths" so they could be roasted whole.

+Archaeologists on Nuku Hiva, the largest Marquesas Island, uncovered the partially eaten remains of a young child roasted whole in an earth oven dating to the 14th century or earlier, indicating cannibalism at least as far back as that time.